What happens in a Rolfing session?

 The "Ten Series" was intended to be a teaching tool, not a practice tool.
 Many good Rolfers use the Ten Series, and it is loved by clients worldwide.
 Every Rolfer uses the Principles of Rolfing to guide every session; Rolfing is NOT defined by technique.
 Each Rolfer works with the Principles and their unique body to meet the goals of the session and the client.
 If you go to YouTube to 'learn' about Rolfing, you won't see examples of my unique approach.

 Rolfing hurts, right?
 Why is it so painful?

-Actually, if you’ve hired a skilled and well-educated Rolfer, you should feel no pain during your session.
+Actually, if you’ve hired a skilled and well-educated Rolfer, you will feel NO pain during your session.
 You will feel sensation, which is different than pain!
 Common experiences include feeling fluid flow, feeling temperature changes, feeling tingling and other hard-to-describe sensations.
-Leah’s clients usually get very relaxed on her table, which is a much bigger cue.
+My clients usually get very relaxed on my table, which is a much bigger cue.
 Feeling relaxed while Leah works is an important cue from your body that the work is well-matched and is doing something useful.
-Leah’s clients notice improvement when they stand up, and the session continues in standing, with manual therapy and movement education.
+My clients notice improvement when they stand up, and the session continues in standing, with manual therapy and movement education.